Haifa3D/hand-scan/README.md

 * Before running the **registration**, please load one of the aligned point clouds (a/b/c/... .ply) and see if they are \
 aligned correctly.
 Parts of the hand from differnet cameras will be colored in different colors for making this observation easier.
 * After the **alignment**, run the **denoising before registration**, and load the denoised point clouds (a/b/..._denoised.ply) and see the results.
-* In the **regitration**, remove the point clouds (depth images) which you think might give bad results (for example - noisy point clouds, \
+* In the **regitration**, remove the point clouds (depth images) which you think might give bad results \
-scans where the hand moved, etc.)
+(for example - noisy point clouds, scans where the hand moved, etc.).
 * After the **registration** run the **denoising after registration**.
 * The **registration** point cloud results' names are -
 	- **registered** - registration of the aligned point clouds.